Oran-123/Hangman/README.md

     * All unguessed letters are replaced with a "_."
     * A c*mplete w*rd guess must have the same number *f letters as the answer w*rd
     * If the user runs *ut *f lives, the game ends

+## Expectations

+* I expect to know how many lives I have remaining
+* I expect the letters of the answer word to be hidden by a "_"
+* I expect to know when the game starts and finishes
+* I expect to be able to access the leaderboard before starting a game and after a game finishes
+* I expect to see an image dictating whether I won or lost at the end of the game
+* I expect feedback on performance